Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.rst

 This plugin checks for software updates on systems that use package management systems based on the apt-get(8) command found in Debian GNU/Linux and compatible.
 This plugin only lists updates and upgrades, and provides the relevant alerts.
 It never actually runs an update.
 Tested on Debian 11+ and Ubuntu 20+.

+The plugin stores all relevant information in a local SQLite database.
 For the ``--query`` parameter, the following database columns can be used:

 * package (TEXT)